Request to Join

 has invited you to join this group

-Tenzing is a fourth-year medical student at Harvard Medical School.
+Tenzing is a fourth-year medical student at Harvard Medical School, where he is a Knox Scholar.
 He is currently involved in a phase III trial at Massachusetts General Hospital on the use of nitric oxide to prevent cardiopulmonary bypass-associated acute kidney injury.
 Since October, Tenzing has been involved with the editorial team at the NEJM and authored a "From Pages to Practice" editorial on sudden cardiac arrests during competitive sports.
 Prior to medical school, he was at the University of Oxford, where he characterized key proteins involved in the cell cycle of trypanosome parasites, the causative agent of African sleeping sickness.
 His academic interests include cardiac intensive care and mechanical circulatory support devices.